Elul Learning Cycle

 There are four short videos that you will watch before each handout to help with framing.
 You can watch these before you meet with your havruta, or you can choose to watch them together.

-What is my interaction with Rabbi Shai Held?
+What is my interaction with Rabbi Deborah Sacks Mintz?

-The Elul Cycle includes two live virtual lectures (a kickoff and a concluding lecture) through Zoom.
+The Elul Cycle includes two live virtual lectures with Rabbi Deborah Sacks Mintz (a kickoff and a concluding lecture) through Zoom.
 There is no interaction with the educator in between during the weekly havruta learning - this part is entirely self-guided and paced!

 When will my havruta and I learn?